20 Best Tampines Mall Food Spots: Top Halal and Local Favorites

 Halal Status: Non-Halal

-Aburi-EN – Japanese Rice Bowls Done Right | Tampines Mall Food
+Aburi-EN – Japanese Rice Bowls Done Right

 When you want something a bit atas but still affordable, Aburi-EN delivers premium vibes in the Tampines Mall food mix.